-Emergency Notifications to the campus community upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on campus.
+Our institution has procedures in place to immediately initiate Emergency Notifications to the campus community upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on campus.
 "Confirmation" of a significant emergency or dangerous situation means that an institution official (or officials) has verified that a legitimate emergency or dangerous situation exists.
 Confirmation doesn't necessarily mean that all of the pertinent details are known or even available at the time.
-"Immediate threat" means an imminent or impending threat, such as an approaching hurricane or a fire currently raging in one of our buildings.
+"Immediate threat" means an imminent or impending threat, such as a tornado warning.
 Other examples of significant emergencies or dangerous situations include, but are not limited to, the following:

 - Outbreaks of meningitis, norovirus, or other serious illness

-- Gas leaks
+- Active threat incidents

 - Armed intruders

 - Bomb threats

-- Nearby chemical or hazardous waste releases
+- Nearby severe chemical or hazardous waste releases